kworkflow/patch-hub/paper/paper.md

 ## Rust

-There are two main motivations behind choosing Rust for the development of `patch-hub`.
+There are two primary motivations behind choosing Rust for the development of `patch-hub`.
 First, although `patch-hub` does not have strict constraints such as high performance or limited memory usage, Rust offers several characteristics that provide universal benefits to software projects.
 Notably:

 - Memory safety, enforced at compile time, which prevents a wide range of well-known programming bugs such as use-after-free, dangling pointers, and double free.

 - Idiomatic expressiveness, arising from Rust's language design, which encourages clean code practices and enhances code readability.
-Key features include immutability by default and constructs such as Result, Option, and functional-style iterator combinators (map, filter, find, collect, etc.).
+Key features include immutability by default and constructs such as Result, Option, and functional-style iterator combinators (e.g., map, filter, find, collect).

 The second motivation is more abstract, directly related to the context in which `patch-hub` is situated and reflects recent trends in the Linux kernel development community.
 The adoption of Rust in patch-hub aligns with one of the project's implicit goals: modernizing the Linux kernel development process.
 In recent years, there has been a significant movement within the kernel community, even endorsed by Linus Torvalds, toward introducing Rust into this ecosystem.
 Although the kernel has historically been written in C, which provides high performance and a great deal of developer freedom, the motivation for incorporating Rust primarily lies in its compile-time memory safety guarantees, as mentioned above.